supermarsx/sora-json-prompt-crafter/readme.md

 The full legal disclaimer displayed in the application is stored in `public/disclaimer.txt`.
 This file is copied to the `dist` directory during the build so it can be viewed at `/disclaimer.txt` in production.
+You can change the location by setting `VITE_DISCLAIMER_URL`.

 ## Tracking/Analytics